teambit/docs/docs/bit-components/01-overview.md

 title: Overview
 ---

-A Bit component is an independent and isolated module.
+A Bit component is a super set of a node package.

 ```sh
 account/login-form           # root directory for storing all component files